nradulovic/neon-eds/README.md

     source files located in `port/_port-name_` directory which need to be compiled.

-### Project dependencies

-Neon EDS does not depend on any additional components.

 ## Documentation

 Doxygen configuration and full documentation source files are available in root